Naruto Shippuden: Ultimate Ninja Storm 4: Road to Boruto

-The downloadable content Road to Boruto is set fifteen years after the Fourth Ninja War.
-The adult Sasuke Uchiha battles two unknown fighters descendant from Kaguya Otsutsuki.
-Meanwhile, Naruto's son, Boruto Uzumaki, a young ninja, trains with Sarada Uchiha and Mitsuki under Konohamaru Sarutobi.
-The village is peaceful (thanks to Akatsuki's defeat), but Boruto is annoyed that his father misses Himawari Uzumaki's birthday due to having become a busy person due to his job as the Leaf's leader, the Seventh Hokage.
-Returning to the village, Sasuke tells Naruto about the two Otsutsuki fighters he met; he meets Boruto, and becomes his new teacher.
-During a ninja examination to improve rankings, Momoshiki and Kinshiki invade Konohagakure.
-Naruto allows himself to be kidnapped by the enemies to protect the village; Sasuke then gathers the other leaders from other villages and Boruto to rescue him.
+The downloadable content Road to Boruto is set fifteen years after the Fourth Great Ninja War.
+The adult Sasuke battles two unknown fighters descendant from Kaguya.
+Meanwhile, Naruto's son, Boruto Uzumaki, a young Leaf Ninja, trains with Sasuke and Sakura's daughter Sarada Uchiha and Orochimaru's artificial son Mitsuki under Konohamaru Sarutobi.
+The village is peaceful (thanks to Akatsuki's defeat), but Boruto is annoyed that his father misses his younger sister Himawari Uzumaki's birthday due to having become a busy person due to his hard job as the Leaf's leader, the Hokage.
+Returning to the village, Sasuke tells Naruto about the two Otsutsuki fighters he met; he meets Boruto for first time, and becomes his new teacher.
+During a ninja examination to improve rankings, Momoshiki and Kinshiki invade Hidden Leaf Village.
+Naruto allows himself to be kidnapped by the enemies to protect the village; Sasuke then gathers the other leaders of 5 Kage from other villages and Boruto to rescue him.
 The mission is successful, and the two Otsutsukis are defeated by the combined forces of Naruto, Sasuke and Boruto.
-Now in peace with his father, Boruto continues doing missions, ending with a friendly spar against him.
+Now in peace and reconciled with his father, Boruto continues doing missions, ending with a friendly spar against him.